containrrr/shepherd/README.md

 * registry: the registry to authenticate against, eg `registry.gitlab.com`
 * login: the user to authenticate as
 * password: the password to authenticate with

 Lines starting with `#` are comments, and are ignored, as are invalid lines.
+Make sure this file ends with a new line.
+Otherwise your last line in the file will be ignored ([here is why](https://stackoverflow.com/a/729795/1752287)).
 Here is an example:
 ```
 blog	registry.gitlab.com	gitlab+deploy-token-5123674	ssw2Nrd2

 ```
 Create and edit that file locally, eg at the location `private/shepherd-registries-auth`, and create the docker secret with
 ```